Necropolis

 • Difficulties in the early game, where your slow level 1 and level 2 creatures are not the best to conquer mines and explore the map (and in the endgame a host of in-combat resurrectable skeletons might hamper adventure map transfers (to re-flag buildings for instance) safe for Town Portal which is a nice (and often banned) spell to jump the adventure map)).

-• Armageddon spell is in the Mage Guild, but is useless for Necropolis units since the undead don't have fire magic immunity.
-Moreover, a Rampart, Inferno, Dungeon, or Conflux hero may capture a Necropolis and learn Armageddon, which will be used in a proper way via dragogeddon.
+• While Armageddon can show up in the Mage Guild, it's not that helpful for Necropolis units since they don't have innate fire magic immunity (though Anti-Magic can somewhat compensate for this).
+Moreover, a Rampart, Inferno, Dungeon, or Conflux hero may capture a Necropolis and learn Armageddon, which will be used in a proper way via Dragogeddon.

 • Dirt which is Necropolis's native terrain doesn't give any movement penalty to the enemy.